-The last thing you want to do is make your kid feel more ashamed and guilty by punishing him or her for something they can’t control.
-Take a deep breath, tell your kid that accidents happen and you’re not mad, then take care of getting him or her cleaned up.
+The last thing you want to do is make your kid feel more ashamed and guilty by punishing them for something they can’t control.
+Take a deep breath, tell your kid that accidents happen and you’re not mad, then take care of getting them cleaned up.
 I know it’s frustrating for you, but it’s embarrassing for your child.

 4. Have your child help with clean-up.

 While punishment is not a good response to bedwetting, natural consequences are.
-Remain calm but instruct your child that he or she will have to help with the clean-up.
+Remain calm but instruct your child that they will have to help with the clean-up.
 Tell them exactly what you want them to do and work together to get the bed re-made and new pajamas put on.
-You may also want to think about using a hack that helped me make clean up quick and easy: I purchased a pack of puppy pads and put a couple under the fitted sheet of my daughter’s bed.
+You may also want to think about using a hack that helped me clean up quickly and easily: I purchased a pack of puppy pads and put a couple under the fitted sheet of my daughter’s bed.
 Then I layered two more puppy pads on top of the sheet, then added a new fitted sheet.
 I did this for about 4 layers.
 When she would have an accident, I would just have to strip off the top fitted sheet and toss the puppy pads.
 All done!

 5. Make sure your kid has easy access to the toilet.